Cancel anytime

 History and Background

-Harvard Bioscience, Inc. was founded in 1901.
-Initially focused on educational models, it has evolved into a global developer, manufacturer, and marketer of a broad range of specialized products used to advance life science research.
+Harvard Bioscience, Inc. (HBIO) was founded in 1901.
+Initially focused on kymographs and physiological recorders, it has evolved through acquisitions and internal development to offer a broader range of tools for life science research and clinical applications.

 Core Business Areas

-- Physiology Products: Encompasses instruments for measuring and recording physiological parameters in animals and humans, used in preclinical research and drug development.
+- Physiology Products: Offers instruments for measuring physiological parameters in animals and humans, such as ventilators, pumps, and data acquisition systems.

 Leadership and Structure

-Harvard Bioscience is led by a CEO and senior management team.
-The organizational structure includes departments for R&D, manufacturing, sales, marketing, and finance.
+Harvard Bioscience is led by a CEO and a board of directors.
+The organizational structure is departmentalized, with divisions focusing on product development, sales and marketing, and operations.

 Top Products and Market Share